AbeHandler/SpringRA/README.md

 ## Tools
 - The RA is encouraged to use AI tools.
 However, the RA is ultimately responsible for both the correctness and quality of their work.
-- Whenever possible, please add all deliverables to this repo so we can keep track.
+- Whenever possible, please add all deliverables to this repo.
 - Please use [dvc](https://dvc.org/) for any big files that you can't fit in this repo.